 Despite commonalities across generations, each also has its own set of beliefs, preferences and shared experiences that influence the ways they think and act -- especially when it comes to making purchase decisions or how they interact with brands.
 Technological developments over time, financial stability and educational exposure all influence how these generations approach interactions.

-The five main generations are the following:
+The six main generations are the following:

 - Silent Generation

 - baby boomers